roborisen/gcube/README.md

 	* Parameters:
 	duration (Number): The duration (in seconds) for which the matrix image should roll.
 Use 0 for continuous rolling.

-### defaultRollingMatrixImage(dm: string, t1: string, t2: string, t3: string, t4: string, t5: string, t6: string, t7: string, t8: string)
+### defaultRollingMatrixImage(t1: string, t2: string, t3: string, t4: string, t5: string, t6: string, t7: string, t8: string)
 	* Description: Sets the default rolling display image for the 8x8 dot matrix of gcube.
 	* Parameters:
 	dm (String): Dummy index.